What Your Toothache Could Be Telling You

 Bruxism

-Bruxism, which is another name for teeth grinding, occurs when people clench their jaws.
-This usually happens during sleep through constant rubbing of the upper and lower teeth together.
+Bruxism, another name for teeth grinding, occurs when people clench their jaws.
+It usually happens during sleep by constantly rubbing the upper and lower teeth together.
 The habit can be difficult to break since people aren’t self-aware while sleeping.

-Bruxism can cause tooth decay and pain, but it can also alter your facial muscles and bones.
-In severe cases, bruxism can lead to broken teeth or damaged restorative work you’ve previously done.
-If you’re experiencing aches, check with your dentist to make sure it’s not bruxism.
+Bruxism can cause tooth decay and pain and alter facial muscles and bones.
+In severe cases, bruxism can lead to broken teeth or damaged vital work you’ve previously done.
+If you’re experiencing aches, check with your dentist to ensure it’s not bruxism.
 If it is, they will fit you with a night guard to stop the issue from escalating.

 Pulpitis

-If tooth decay manages to reach into the pulp of your tooth, you may develop pulpitis.
+If tooth decay reaches the pulp of your tooth, you may develop pulpitis.
 Pulpitis is when the tissue in your tooth’s center becomes irritated or inflamed.
 The inflammation then causes pressure build-up in your tooth and its surrounding tissue.

 The primary symptom that people with pulpitis experience is sensitivity to hot or cold substances.
 The two types of pulpitis are reversible and irreversible pulpitis.
 With reversible pulpitis, aches diminish within seconds, but with irreversible pulpitis, aches are usually present for minutes at a time.

 If you are experiencing symptoms of pulpitis, immediately contact your dental care provider.
-In less severe cases, a simple filling can be the fix for this condition.
+In less severe cases, a simple filling can fix this condition.
 In severe cases, a root canal may be necessary.

 Dental Abscess

 If a cavity or pulpitis is not treated and excessive amounts of bacteria build up in the pulp chamber of your tooth, this chamber will try to drain itself from the tooth root.
-This drainage causes a lot of pressure and pain that can worsen the longer it is left untreated.
+This drainage causes pressure and pain that can worsen when left untreated.

-It can be hard for you to tell on your own if the aches you are experiencing are due to an abscess, so consult with your dentist to find out if that’s why you are experiencing pain.
+It can be hard to tell on your own if the aches you are experiencing are due to an abscess, so consult your dentist to find out if that’s why you are experiencing pain.

 When You Should See a Doctor